tzs34/WeatherForecaster/README.md

 5. You may be prompted to allow access to your location, if you can please allow this.
 6. The application should open in a browser window http://localhost:8080/

+### Testing
+1. run yarn test

+#### Notes on testing:
+For testing jest and react-testing-library are used.
+Only minimum testing is provided because of time contstraints.
+My preferred approach is to abstract as much logic from the views as possible to make the code cleaner and more maintainable.
+My prefered approach is to  take a functional programming approach to compose functionality from small functions to make testing straightforward and write unIT tests for those.
+I then use eact-testing-library to test the React components.